TovmasHovhannisyan/kubernetes_elk/kubernetes_cluster_ansible/README.md

 ### How to use?

 1. To fill the information on nodes in the "hosts" file.
+(If you use hetzner_terraform from this project you don't need to fill this file.)

 2. To fill the needed environment variable in the "all" file from the "group_vars" directory.